 PhD Candidate, Department of Economics - University of Sussex, UK

-Assistant Professor of Finance - Loyola University Maryland
+Associate Professor of Finance - Loyola University Maryland

 Entrepreneurs such as Mark Zuckerberg have become household names and gained celebrity status.
 And many Americans admired the entrepreneur image of Donald Trump enough to contribute to him being elected president.
 Ernst & Young and the Economic Innovation Group documented the admiration for startup founders and self-employment among the millennials in a recent nationwide survey: 78 percent of millennials consider entrepreneurs successful and 62 percent of them have considered starting their own business.